Electronic and Information Resources (EIR)

 Accessibility Guidelines and Standards

 WTAMU uses the Web Content Accessibility Guidelines (WCAG) 2.0 (opens new window) as the primary way to meet TAC 206 standards for state website accessibility.

 WCAG 2.0 covers a wide range of recommendations for making web content more accessible.
 Following WCAG 2.0 makes content accessible to a wider range of people with disabilities, including blindness and low vision, deafness and hearing loss, learning disabilities, cognitive limitations, limited movement, speech disabilities, photosensitivity and combinations of these.
 Following WCAG 2.0 also often makes web content more usable to users in general.

-WTAMU supports Internet Explorer 7 and 8, Safari 4 and 5, and current versions of Firefox and Chrome browsers.
+WTAMU supports Internet Explorer 7 and later, Safari 4 and later, and current versions of Firefox and Chrome browsers.

 WTAMU’s official website is managed by the offices of Communication and Marketing, and Information Technology.
 Communication and Marketing manages the public facing webpages (www.wtamu.edu) through the University’s content management system (CMS), Spinternet.
 Website content is managed by the web communication manager, designers, programmers, and content editors.
 Specific content throughout the website is edited and maintained by content editors.
 Content editors are appointed by WTAMU vice presidents, deans, department heads, and/or staff directors to maintain the web presence of a specific area on the website.